Girl, 12, dies after being hit by car as she got off school bus

 The Independent is trusted by Americans across the entire political spectrum.
 And unlike many other quality news outlets, we choose not to lock Americans out of our reporting and analysis with paywalls.
 We believe quality journalism should be available to everyone, paid for by those who can afford it.Your support makes all the difference.

-A 12-year-old girl has died after being struck by a car after getting off a school bus.
+A 12-year-old girl has died after being struck by a car as she got off a school bus.

 The collision happened outside the village of Castledawson in Co Londonderry on Wednesday afternoon, the Police Service of Northern Ireland said.

-The girl was hit by the car after exiting the bus on the Hillhead Road shortly after 4pm.
+The girl, who attended St Pius X College in Magherafelt, was hit by the car after exiting the bus on the Hillhead Road shortly after 4pm.

 A PSNI spokesperson said: “There was a large number of people in the vicinity at the time who may have recorded video footage of the scene.